0tSystemsPublicRepos/ifrit/docs/START_HERE.md

 ## Key Concepts (2-Minute Summary)

-IFRIT Proxy is an intelligent reverse proxy that sits between attackers and your real infrastructure.
+IFRIT Proxy is an intelligent reverse proxy that sits between attackers and your infrastructure.

 When an attack comes in, IFRIT makes a smart decision: Is this obviously malicious?
 Is it a pattern we've seen before?
 Or do we need to ask Claude/GPT?